 Pre-law Advisor: Andrea Hatcher, Associate Professor of Politics

 Medical and Health Professions

-Students interested in medicine, dentistry, or veterinary medicine should register with the chair of the Health Professions Advisory Committee soon after matriculation.
-Meetings with the chair of this committee benefit students who seek academic advice, summer program recommendations, permission to take courses at other institutions, and other help in preparing for a career in these fields.
+Students interested in careeers associated with medicine, dentistry, or veterinary medicine should register with a co-chair of the Health Professions Advisory Committee soon after matriculation.
+Interested students should also plan to attend the special session scheduled during first-year orientation.
+Meetings with chairs of this committee benefit students who seek academic advice, summer program recommendations, permission to take courses at other institutions, and other help in preparing for a career in these fields.

 Health Professions Advisors: Richard Summers, Associate Dean and Associate Professor of Chemistry; Alyssa Summers, Associate Professor of Biology.